Compliance success? Start with your people and culture. A Q&A with Fun Man Andy

 With threats on the rise and the average cost of a data breach hitting a record $4.45m in 2023, the stakes of not getting it right are at an all-time high.
 So, what can organisations do to mitigate the risks and safeguard their business?

-We put this question to Andy Barker (better known in the Atlassian community as Fun Man Andy) and chatted with him about all things information security (InfoSec) and compliance.
+We put this question to Andy Barker (better known in the Atlassian community as Fun Man Andy) and chatted with him about all things information security (infosec) and compliance.
 We explored the changes he'd like to see in the industry and his top piece of advice for leaders.

 Here's a recap of our chat.